-- The applicant's potential to make significant contributions in diabetes research. - The applicant's ability to innovate and collaborate.
+- The applicant's potential to make significant contributions in diabetes research - The applicant's ability to innovate and collaborate

-In the event the Department Chair is also the Nomination Committee authority, two separate letters must be submitted outlining the different points required.
 Letters must be uploaded to SmartSimple, ADA's grant management system.
 Individuals providing recommendations must submit the letter directly to the Association by uploading it to the grant application.
-Please note that the application cannot be submitted without all required recommendation letters.
+Please note that the Association does not accept letters separately after the application deadline date.

-B. Budget
+Budget

-A categorized budget should be added to the online form and budget justification must be included in the Body of the Application.
+A categorized budget and expense justifications should be added to the budget tab within the application.